libgdx/gdx-liftoff/README.md

 (it needs "Generate Shell Scripts" set in Toolbox).
 If you use Eclipse, you can still import Gradle projects normally.
 - **Up-to-date.** This project prides itself on updating quickly after releases of major external components such as Gradle or libGDX itself.
+- **More backends are supported.** MOE is pretty much gone from gdx-setup, but that iOS backend's Community Edition is still supported here.
+TeaVM, an increasingly-popular alternative to GWT for browser-based applications, is also here, and works with Kotlin and other JVM languages as well as it does with Java.

 What's more, there are no major *structural differences* between any generated projects, regardless of the platforms you initially used.
 The official `gdx-setup` previously put assets in the `android` module, or the `core` module if Android is not selected.
 If you don't start with the Android platform, adding it to an existing project would require modification of the Gradle scripts.
 To avoid this issue, `gdx-liftoff` puts `assets` in the root folder.
 Adding a new platform to an existing application never forces you to modify any of the other modules.
-It should be noted that this feature was brought recently into gdx-setup in part because it worked in gdx-liftoff first.
+It should be noted that this feature was brought into gdx-setup in part because it worked in gdx-liftoff first.

 ## Guide